izzy/stream-chat/README.md

 ## I've read this README but I still have questions/problems, where can I get help?

 If you have a Github account, opening an issue is the best way to give feedback.
 Otherwise you can join my [Discord](https://discord.gg/yRTM7H2tek) and ask you question in #development or send me a message on [Twitter](https://twitter.com/angry_izzy).

+## Contributors / Thanks

+Thanks to @andi242 for his fork on https://github.com/andi242/twitch-chat